Number of items in cart: 0

 There are no additional fees associated with the submission of cue sheets and you, as the producer, should complete one when an artist is registered to a PRO and your production is broadcast or publicly performed.
 Details of an artists PRO affiliation can be found in your license agreement and in the individual track details on our website.

-Some of our artists have decided to register with a Performing Rights Organisation (“PRO”) so the music on this site is generally royalty free rather than completely royalty free.
+Some of our artists are registered with a Performing Rights Organisation or “PRO” so the music on Melodicloud is generally royalty free rather than completely royalty free.

-Any public performance of a PRO artists music should be reported to the PRO so they can receive their performance royalties.
-The producer of the project containing the music should fill out a cue sheet and submit it to the broadcaster.
+Please note our licenses do not contain public performance rights.
+Any public performance of a production containing a PRO artists music should be reported so they can receive their performance royalties.
+To do this, the producer of the project containing the music should fill out a cue sheet and submit it to the broadcaster.
 There is not normally any further cost to the producer as the artist receives royalties from their PRO which is covered by the broadcasters annual blanket license.
+Should you be unsure if your production falls under publics performance we recommend you seek advice from your local PRO organisation.

 We are currently not registered for VAT so cannot supply VAT invoices.